 “I don’t think there’s anything a part of this process like we would tear back down.
 So from my perspective, if this new process is leading to better results, why would I tear it back down?”

-For Ada’s Sales Enablement Manager, Ashton Williams, effective onboarding starts with establishing the tools for communication: “We are a Slack-heavy company.
+For Ada’s Revenue Enablement Manager, Ashton Williams, effective onboarding starts with establishing the tools for communication: “We are a Slack-heavy company.
 So, in my onboarding, I’m actually creating a session on Slack because, if you think about diversity and inclusion, people aren’t always starting at the same space, and you need to make it easy for them to integrate into your culture.

 “If you Slack the way we do at Ada, you need to start people off on how to use it, how to organize themselves, how to prioritize, and our overall etiquette for Slack.